mvhmz81/Portfolio/README.md

 # My Portfolio
 <h1 align="center">Hi 👋, I'm <strong>Mukti</strong> </h1>
 <p align="center">A career changer who is taking her experiences as an Analytical Chemist and 11-18 Chemistry Specialist Teacher to help me in this career change in to tech.
 This portfolio project is built using Create React App and is used to help viualise my progress in my journey and the skills i have learnt.
-As a continuance in this journey of learning this is my first time implementing bootstrap as part of my project.
+As a continuance in this journey of learning this is my first time implementing bootstrap and the API Web3form to handle my contact as part of my project.
 I hope you enjoy this portfolio. </p>

 ### Built With